Stonelaw High School: Comprehensive

 Stonelaw High School was established in August 1970 as a four-year school, merging some of the pupils already at Rutherglen Academy with pupils from Gallowflat Junior Secondary.
 Other Academy pupils who had been at primary schools in Cambuslang, Carmunnock and Burnside largely went up to the new (1970) Cathkin High School.
-Subsequently, Stonelaw pupils wishing to do Highers or Certificates of Sixth-Year Studies (CSYS) - these being pre-university qualifications - transferred to Cathkin High for their last two years.
+Initially, Stonelaw pupils wishing to do Highers or Certificates of Sixth-Year Studies (CSYS) – these being pre-university qualifications – transferred to Cathkin High for their last two years but eventually Stonelaw High became a six-year school.

-The new Stonelaw school was based in the former Rutherglen Academy buildings at the corner of Stonelaw Road and Melrose Avenue along with an 'annex' – the Gallowflat Junior Secondary buildings on Hamilton Road The previous annex of Rutherglen Academy, the mid-19th century Macdonald School building in the heart of the town, closed at the same time – both arrangements involved hundreds of pupils walking through 400 yards of residential streets between the sites several times a day.
-Eventually Stonelaw High became a six-year school.
+The new Stonelaw school was based in the former Academy buildings at the corner of Stonelaw Road and Melrose Avenue along with an 'annex' – the Gallowflat buildings on Hamilton Road.
+As with the arrangements for the Macdonald building (which closed for this purpose when Stonelaw High opened), the two-site setup again involved hundreds of pupils walking between departments via several residential streets several times a day, which continued for the next 28 years.

 Relocation

 The school relocated to new premises on Calderwood Road, Rutherglen in summer 1998, on land which had once been part of a farm.
 The playing fields, adjacent to the new site but finished in 1996 prior to the construction of the buildings, were previously the recreation grounds for the James Templeton & Co textile factory located at Glasgow Green which had also built some company houses in nearby streets.

 The main Rutherglen Academy building, a Category B listed structure which survived a World War II bomb intended for nearby industrial sites, was redeveloped into 36 residential apartments in 2001, with the other buildings demolished and further modern flats constructed within the footprint, in a complex known as Academy Gate.

 At the Gallowflat site, the main building (a replacement for the original which was destroyed by a fire in 1941) was used by Rutherglen High School, an additional educational needs facility, from 1999 until 2008 when they relocated to a new campus shared with the rebuilt Cathkin High School.

-The main building was soon replaced by a nursing home, David Walker Gardens, opened in 2011.
-The remaining east block at Gallowflat (the home economics department, its age reflected in its 'Girls' carving above the door – the demolished 'Boys' block further west housed the technical subjects) is also Category B listed but has lain empty and disused since the 1998 move, although plans to convert it into residences were approved in 2015.
+The main building at Gallowflat was soon replaced by a nursing home, David Walker Gardens, opened in 2011.
+The remaining east block at Gallowflat (the home economics department, its age reflected in its 'Girls' carving above the door – the demolished 'Boys' block further west housed the technical subjects) is also Category B listed but lay empty and disused for over two decades; plans to convert it into residences were approved in 2015 and this was eventually completed by 2024.